 Camping and Caravanning is different things to different people:

 If you are after large, grassy sites, spread out spaciously in a beautiful setting, some with views of the mountains, some amongst the big trees and some with views over our little lakes and wetland ponds, and some basic facilities (showers with hot and cold water, flushing toilets, dish washing sinks, a centralised treated drinking water tap and very basic camp kitchen), then Grampians Paradise could be just what you are looking for.

 Some people are after other things.
 Here's a list of what we don't have, to help you work out if would enjoy a stay at Grampians Paradise.

 Not supplied: No potable water to the sites, no sullage at sites, no concrete pads for caravans, no dump point for toilet waste, no street lights or paved roads, no playground (just lots of space for play), no shop (The Grampians Store is 10 minutes drive away, where there is Petrol, Diesel and Ice) and no wifi (Telstra, Optus and only some Vodafone's have data and call coverage in the camping ground).
-There is 4 km of gravel road into Grampians Paradise.
+There are 4 km of gravel roads into Grampians Paradise.

 Unfortunately we are not able to have guests bring their pets with them to stay at Grampians Paradise.

 Also it is worth knowing that the Grampians National Park is place where pets are not permitted.

 If you are looking for a Grampians caravan park that allows dogs, try calling the Halls Gap Visitor Information Centre.